ArkhamKnightGPC/INF443/README.md

 ### Lab 3: 3D modelisation

 In this lab, we explored modeling 3D surfaces using their parametric description.
 We coded meshes for a 3D terrain and a tree that was then procedurally added at random positions of the terrain in the final scene.
+Random positions were checked to ensure that trees did not intersect.

 ![modelisation1](screenshots/Modelisation_trees.png)